Bayesian optimisation for fast approximate inference in state-space models with intractable likelihoods: Estimating

+which makes use of the unnormalised weights generated by Algorithm~\ref{alg:smc}.
 It is known from \citet{PittSilvaGiordaniKohn2012} that the estimator \eqref{eq:smc:loglikeEst} is biased for a finite number of particles but it is consistent and asymptotically Gaussian.
-Specifically, we have that the error in the log-posterior estimate fulfils a CLT given by
+Specifically, we have that the error in the log-posterior estimate fulfils a \textsc{clt} given by

-for some unknown variance $\gamma(\theta)$.
+when $N \rightarrow \infty$ and for some unknown variance $\gamma(\theta)$.
 As a result, we have an expression for the bias of the estimator given by $-\gamma^2(\theta)/2N$ for a finite number of particles.
 However, we see that the error is approximately Gaussian for this type of model in the finite sample case by the experimental data presented in the center and right parts of Figure~\ref{fig:likelihoodestimator}.

-The log-posterior estimator in \eqref{eq:smc:loglikeEst} is consistent with respect to the perturbed model \eqref{eq:smc:reformulatedSSM} but \textit{not} the true model. \citet{DeanSingh2011} show that the perturbation results in a bias in the parameter estimates (compared with the unperturbed model) that decrease proportional to $\mathcal{O}(\epsilon^2)$ under some regularity assumptions.
+The log-posterior estimator in \eqref{eq:smc:loglikeEst} is consistent with respect to the perturbed model \eqref{eq:smc:reformulatedSSM} but \textit{not} the true model \eqref{eq:ssmDef}. \citet{DeanSingh2011} show that the perturbation results in a bias in the parameter estimates (w.r.t.\ the unperturbed model) that decrease proportional to $\mathcal{O}(\epsilon^2)$ under some regularity assumptions.
 Furthermore, the asymptotic Gaussianity of the estimator and a Bernstein-von Mises-type theorem holds for a small enough $\epsilon$.
-This is an important fact to motivate the Laplace approximation as discussed in Section~\ref{sec:overview}.
-We return to a numerical investigation of these properties in Section~\ref{sec:results:Gaussian:bias}.
+This is an important fact to motivate the Laplace approximation as discussed in Section~\ref{sec:overview} and we investigate these properties empirically in Section~\ref{sec:results:Gaussian:bias}.